 VECTOR Weight: VECTOR approx. 34 oz; VECTOR+ approx. 40 oz.

 CONTAINS LATEX: Should not be used by those with latex sensitivities or allergies

 The outside cover of the VECTOR can be wiped down with a disinfectant wipe or non-abrasive cleaner and soft cotton cloth.
 Do not use ammonia or acid-based cleaners, abrasive cleaners or paper towels.
 The internal tubes are housed inside the unit and should be regularly inspected for wear.
 There’s no need to clean the internal tubes.

-Your VECTOR system is perfect to take with you!
-The VECTOR 45 is TSA-compliant for placement in a carry-on.
-The VECTOR 60 can travel, but you’ll need to place it in your checked luggage.
-Don’t forget your Door Anchor and accessories for your hotel workouts!
+Your VECTOR system is perfect to take with you.
+The VECTOR is TSA-compliant for placement in a carry-on.
+The VECTOR+ can travel, but you’ll need to place it in your checked luggage.
+Don’t forget your Multi Anchor and accessories for your hotel workouts.